 TGV High-Speed Train Ticket Fares

-The TVG high-speed trains reach speeds to almost 200mph.
-The major cities in France are connected by the high-speed trains so it’s most likely you’ll ride one of these trains if you travel a longer distance.
+The TVG high-speed trains reach speeds of almost 200mph.
+The major cities in France are connected by high-speed trains so it’s most likely you’ll ride one of these trains if you travel a longer distance.

 OuiGo Train Ticket Fares

 A few years ago the French National Railways created a new low-budget TVG high-speed train line called OuiGo.
 It basically connects Paris with a handful of popular French destinations but it does it at a cheaper fare than the normal TVG train.

 OuiGo is no/low frills so there are bag limits, no food available, and there are a few extra charges.